Contribute to Jami

 • GCC is too recent:

-• Generally the fix consist of importing patches from chromium’s gerrit to fix GCC issues
+• Generally the fix consist of importing patches from Chromium’s gerrit to fix GCC issues

 • Python is too recent: